superuser122/solo_miner/README.md

 5.  **Start Mining:** The application will connect to the node, fetch the latest `prev_block_hash` and `nBits` data, and begin the high-speed hashing loop.

-⚠️ Important Limitation (Next Feature):
+⚠️ **Important Limitation (Next Feature):**

-If your miner finds a valid Nonce that solves the Proof-of-Work puzzle:
+    If your miner finds a valid **Nonce** that solves the Proof-of-Work puzzle:

- • It will correctly announce the block as found and print the Nonce and Hash.
+    * It will correctly announce the block as found and print the Nonce and Hash.

- • It does NOT currently submit the block to the Bitcoin network.
+    * **It does NOT currently submit the block** to the Bitcoin network.
 The application will stop.

- • The necessary RPC implementation (the submitblock call) will be implemented in the next development step.
+    * The necessary RPC implementation (the `submitblock` call) will be implemented in the next development step.